maxisawesome/maxisawesome.github.io/opinions.md

 Title: Personal Opinions
 ---
 ## A List of Opinions
 In order to paint a better picture of myself, if that's something you're trying to ascertain.
 Reading on means you are by definition and I for one am honored.
+Topics chosen from some ill-defined bag of concepts containing stuff tech people frequently tweet about and personality tid-bits fit in a longer dating bio.

 **Favorite Movies and TV shows:** I don't watch enough movies or tv shows to pick favorites.
-Favorite anime is ZANKOKU NA TENSHI NO YOU NI
+Favorite Anime is ZANKOKU NA TENSHI NO YOU NI

 **Favorite Video Game:** The Witness, Portal 1 and 2, Dota, in approximately that order

 **Favorite Puzzle Games:** The Witness, Portal, The Talos Principle, Baba is You,

 **Favorite Book:** I feel the books I read are more spread out in content and style compared to, say, the games or movies I've consumed and are thus harder to compare.
-Cat's Cradle, Dune, Autobiography of Malcom X are all somewhere in the top five.
+Cat's Cradle, Dune, Autobiography of Malcolm X are all somewhere in the top five.

 **Favorite Cloud:** Cumulus clouds tend to get all the fanfare, with reason, but I've always loved very high wispy cirrus or a nice all-day rainy day of nimbostratuses.
 I love clouds for many reasons, blue and white is simply the best color combination for one, but the depth and dynamics they give the sky above is how they inspire awe.
 They make the space they take up apparent and somewhere in the layers of processing your brain better makes sense of just _how_ big the sky and space it's looking at is.